naymspace/backpex/guides/live_resource/user-preferences.md

 - **Server-rendered state.** The server renders stored state from the adapter on every request.
-A bounded pending cookie covers most reloads that race an in-flight write; see its size and identity limitations below.
+A bounded pending cookie covers most reloads that race an in-flight write; see its size and scope limitations below.
 - **Instant UI.** Writes are async (`keepalive: true`) — the browser never blocks on persistence.
 - **Storage is your call.** Per-browser session is the default; swap any